wtsi-hgi/irobot/irobot/precache/README.md

   * Restart the data fetching (and, implicitly, checksumming) processes.

-* When checksumming is complete for an entity's switchover state:

-  * Delete the master state (data, metadata and checksums).

-  * Switch the switchover state to master.

 n.b., Metadata for data objects is relatively small and, while it is persisted to disk, it remains part of the entity's in-memory state.
 When it is not available, a blocking call -- rather than an asynchronous one